-The beauty of seeing spring training in Phoenix is that the stadiums are fairly close together and easy to access.
+The beauty of seeing spring training in Phoenix is that stadiums are fairly close together and easy to access.
 There are 10 stadiums spread throughout the greater metropolitan area, and the longest distance between any two stadiums is 45 minutes.
-The rumor is that it is possible to see three games in a day, but I haven’t put that to the test.
+The rumor is that it is possible to see three games in a day, but you’ll have to test that theory on your own.

-Another thing I remember from childhood is the intimacy of the venues and the opportunities to interact with the players.
-The fields seat anywhere from 7,000 to 15,000 fans, so it feels more like to a minor league ballpark experience than a major league one.
+The venues are very intimate providing more opportunities to interact with players.
+The stadiums seat anywhere from 7,000 to 15,000 fans, so it feels more like to a minor league ballpark experience than a major league one.
 The players seem to enjoy mingling with the fans and they are more accessible than they are during the regular season.
-You can walk right up to the bull pen and really get close to the action.
+Fans can walk right up to the bull pen and really get close to the action.

 How to Get Those Autographs

-I did my research on this one, and most players are willing to do autographs prior to the game.
+Most players are willing to do autographs prior to a game.
 It’s best to arrive at least a half hour beforehand and position yourself near the team’s dugout unless the team has a designated autograph area and time.
 Some of the bigger name players don’t stay for the entire game, so it’s best to catch them before the game begins because they might not be around when it finishes.

 Tips for a Successful Day at the Game

-Wear and bring sunscreen (the high SPF the better in my opinion).
+Wear and bring sunscreen (the high SPF the better).
 Re-apply often.

 Wear a hat to protect your head and face from the sun.

 Don’t wear dark color shirts or hats.
-They will absorb the heat and make you very hot.
+They will absorb the heat and get very hot.

 Drink plenty of water.
-Some stadiums allow you to bring in sealed bottles of water, so check before you go and bring plenty with you.
+Some stadiums allow fans to bring in sealed bottles of water, so check before you go and bring plenty with you.